noahjevon/Wiki-Search/README.md

 # Wiki Search for Chrome

-Wiki Search allows you to viw the first lines of a wikipedia page by highlighting text within a tab on Google Chrome
+Wiki Search allows you to viw the first lines of a wikipedia page by highlighting text within a tab on Google Chrome.

 ## Description